 Urban growth also leads to a great diversity of people and lifestyles, which ensure thriving communities.
 Yet there are also places where spatial and social inequalities reveal themselves between communities.
-This results in unpleasant living environments and neighborhoods in decline.
+This results in unpleasant living environments and neighbourhoods in decline.
 How do you breathe new life into those communities?

-In the Human Geography Master's program, you learn how urban and economic issues are interwoven.
+In the Human Geography Master's programme, you learn how urban and economic issues are interwoven.
 As a student of the Human Geography Master’s, you will study the city and its economic developments from various academic perspectives and thematic angles, with an interdisciplinary approach.

 An International Focus

-This Master’s program has an international character.
-We welcome students from around the world onto the program.
+This Master’s programme has an international character.
+We welcome students from around the world onto the programme.
 This way you are provided with the opportunity to come into contact with other cultures and national contexts.
 You will go on an international field trip and can complete your Master's thesis project and/or internship abroad.
 You will be able to find work in many fields, positions, and locations following graduation.

-Program Objective and Working Methods
+Programme Objective and Working Methods

-This Master’s program gives you a thorough understanding of important urban and economic issues.
+This Master’s programme gives you a thorough understanding of important urban and economic issues.
 You will receive comprehensive training in the methodological and critical analytical skills needed to find possible solutions for challenges in urban regions.
 Working from a scientific and theoretical foundation, you come into contact with the daily practice.
 Through guest lectures and practical assignments (active learning), you will learn what graduates do and be able to determine where you would be most at home.

-The program has an extensive alumni network, which is also involved in teaching.
+The programme has an extensive alumni network, which is also involved in teaching.
 Through guest lectures and practical assignments, you will learn what graduates do and be able to determine where you would be most at home.